-Paul was also giving this talk in the wake of the Christchurch earthquakes, and he specifically highlighted the predicted cost of the rebuild as “severe”.
-It’s chilling to think that the government portion of that rebuild was $7 billion, compared to the $50 billion the government allocated in 2020 towards the Covid response (the bulk of which has already been spent) and the $42 billion earmarked for new infrastructure spending in the next four years.
+Callaghan was speaking in the wake of the Christchurch earthquakes, and he specifically highlighted the predicted cost of the rebuild as “severe”.
+It’s chilling to think that the government portion of that rebuild was $7 billion, compared to the $50 billion the government allocated in 2020 towards the COVID-19 response and the $42 billion earmarked for new infrastructure spending in the four years after that.

 There is a lot of work to do!

-This is perhaps the most confronting statement Paul makes in this talk:
+This is perhaps the most confronting statement Callaghan makes in this talk: